rivue/Gamified-Study-Tool/README.md

         - remove time from db then remove all references to "timer", "end time" or "starting time" in gameStore.js
         - add possibly a hint button as well (3 hints per question?)
         - instead of having to flip the factoid card, just put the main contents on the question card possibly? and ask them to use their applied knowledge, or give it to them as hints or something
-        - fix the issue where anywhere on a card exits the lesson as opposed to just the red x
         - instead of multiple choice, have it where users can drag / drop for an answer slot:
             (deepseek recomendations):
             - Add haptic feedback on drop (vibration for correct/wrong).